- Visit the marine life in Walvis Bay Lagoon

-Spend your time in Damaraland enjoying game drives on private reserves in search of the famed desert elephants, black rhino, giraffes, Hartman''s Mountain Zebras and other herding animals.
+Spend your time in Damaraland enjoying game drives on private reserves in search of the famed desert elephants, black rhinos, giraffes, Hartman''s Mountain Zebras, and other herding animals.
 Explore the region's geologic formations, including the Twfylefontein Rock Paintings, Vingerklip, the Petrified Forest, and the Organ Pipes.
-For a view of the area hike up Brandberg Mountain (Damara: Dâures; Otjiherero: Omukuruvaro), Namibia's highest point at 8,442 ft (2,573 m).
+For a view of the area, hike up Brandberg Mountain (Damara: Dâures; Otjiherero: Omukuruvaro), Namibia's highest point at 8,442 feet (2,573 m).

 Day 7: Road Trip from Damaraland to Etosha National Park

 Head out in the morning for Etosha National Park, located three hours (210 mi/ 340 km) to the north.
 Drive through scenic Damaraland to reach Etosha's southern gate, reaching the park in the early afternoon.
 Along the way, stop at the small town of Outjo for a coffee break and the Ugab Terrace for photos.
 Arrive at Etosha in time for lunch, then spend the rest of the day relaxing and enjoying the scenery.
 Spend the day exploring the park.
 Etosha has a plethora of wildlife with an estimated 250 lions, 2,500 giraffes, 6,000 zebras, 20,000 springbok, and 2,000 elephants.

 Head out for an evening game drive, then fall asleep to the sounds of the African bush at night.